Types of Child Care

 All staff who have contact with children are subject to a background check for criminal activity.
 Centers provide substitutes during staff absences or vacations who also submit to background checks.

-License-Exempt Center
+License-Exempt Child Care Center

 Several types of child care centers do not require a license.
 These include, but are not limited to, programs which:

-• Serve children three years and older and are operated by public or private elementary or secondary schools, institutions of higher education, or other accredited schools registered with the state Board of Education
+• Serve children three years and older and are operated by public or private elementary or secondary schools, institutions of higher education, or other accredited schools registered with the state Board of Education.

-• Are conducted on federal government premises
+• Are conducted on federal government premises.

-• Offer short-term, special activities and are operated by civic, charitable, and governmental organizations
+• Offer short-term, special activities and are operated by civic, charitable, and governmental organizations.

-• Provide temporary care for children whose parents are on the premises
+• Provide temporary care for children whose parents are on the premises.

 A family child care provider may often live in your neighborhood and may be able to make more flexible arrangements than a child care center.
-Some providers are available to care for children whose parent works at night or on weekends during times when most centers are not open.
+Some providers are available to care for children whose parent works at night or on weekends when most centers are not open.

 License-Exempt Family Child Care